theflutterfactory/Flutter-Tutorials/README.md

-# Cheetah Coding - Flutter
+# Flutter Factory

-This is the repository for the [Cheetah Coding](https://www.youtube.com/cheetahcoding??sub_confirmation=1) Youtube channel.
+This is the repository for the [Flutter Factory](https://www.youtube.com/TheFlutterFactory??sub_confirmation=1) Youtube channel.